 2. “Exploring the World of Stock Derivatives: An Introduction to Futures and Options Trading”

 Financial derivatives play a crucial role in the world of investments and trading.
 They are financial instruments whose value is derived from an underlying asset, such as stocks, bonds, commodities, or currencies.
-One popular type of financial derivative is the , which allows investors to speculate on the future price of an asset and potentially profit from price movements.
+One popular type of financial derivative is the futures contract, which allows investors to speculate on the future price of an asset and potentially profit from price movements.

 Futures contracts are agreements to buy or sell an asset at a predetermined price on a specific date in the future.
 They are standardized contracts that trade on exchanges, making them easily accessible to a wide range of investors.
 These contracts are often used by businesses to hedge against price volatility and by speculators to make bets on price movements.